Bronson La Follette: Biography

 La Follette went to Landon School in Bethesda, Maryland.
-He received a bachelor of arts degree in political science from the University of Wisconsin-Madison in 1958 and a law degree in 1960.
+He received a bachelor of arts degree in political science from the University of Wisconsin-Madison in 1958 and a University of Wisconsin Law School Juris Doctor degree in 1960.
 He worked in private practice until 1962, when he was appointed an Assistant U.S. Attorney for the Western District of Wisconsin by U.S. Attorney General Robert F. Kennedy.

 In 1964 he was elected Wisconsin Attorney General and served for two consecutive two-year terms, and later three consecutive four-year terms from 1975 to 1987.
 He challenged the incumbent Republican Governor Warren P. Knowles in the 1968 Wisconsin gubernatorial election and lost.
 He ran for and was again elected Attorney General in 1974.
 Despite a 1981 conviction for drunk driving, he was re-elected in 1982, and in the process became the first candidate for Wisconsin statewide office to receive one million votes.
 After his 1986 defeat following an ethics investigation, he retired from public service and lived in Madison.